ashrafgt/seldon-mlserver-example/README.md

     INFO:     Uvicorn running on http://0.0.0.0:8080 (Press CTRL+C to quit)
     ```

-2. Start the server in a seperate terminal:
+2. Test the server in a seperate terminal:
     ```bash
     python test.py
     ```